emjrhys/zuktorial/README.md

 Learn how to `code` with these three simple steps 9 out of 10 university CS professors don't know!

+On Git/Hub, a `README.md` file in the root directory becomes the description of your repository on the web. `.md` is the format for Markdown files.
+Markdown lets you easily format text to describe your project.
+Take a look at the source code for this document!

 ## Goals
 1. Alex knows how to code